maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 | Variable        | Description
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------
-| StudentAnswer   | A CAS expression, assumed to be the student's answer.ATNumSigFigs_WithinRange.
+| StudentAnswer   | A CAS expression, assumed to be the student's answer.
 | TeacherAnswer   | A CAS expression, assumed to be the model answer.
 | Opt             | Any options which the specific answer test provides.
 For example, a variable, the accuracy of the numerical comparison, number of significant figures.